-Doctoral training partnerships (DTPs) offer you skills training and funding for your postgraduate research.
+Our Doctoral Training Partnerships (DTPs) offer you skills training and funding for your postgraduate research.
 Join one of our DTPs and you'll work alongside leading academics in your subject.

-The partnerships are funded by UK Research Councils or other bodies and have various names such as Doctoral Training Centres, Centres for Doctoral Training, or Doctoral Training Partnerships.
-All offer you the same benefit - gain the skills and knowledge to tackle key issues facing the world today.
+Our three partnerships are funded by UK Research Councils, or other bodies, and have various names such as Doctoral Training Centres, Centres for Doctoral Training, or Doctoral Training Partnerships.
+They all offer you the same benefit: gain the skills and knowledge needed to tackle key issues facing our world today.

 Besides the funding that our DTPs can provide, if you're thinking of starting a research degree at Essex, there are a range of other funding options and discounts which may be available to you, such as: